Regional public transit needs reviewed

 “Since the last regional [coordinated public transit planning] cycle in 2015, [the Maryland Transit Administration] has been informed about the increased transportation needs of individuals with disabilities and older adults,” agency spokesperson Brittany Marshall told the Maryland Independent in a written statement. “[The Maryland Transit Administration] is committed to addressing these needs, as the agency will continue to seek input through public comment.”

-“We need to work more regionally together on consolidating our resources,” Hipski said.
+“We need to work more regionally together on consolidating our resources,” said Yolanda Hipski, the council’s regional transit coordinator.
 “This could be done by computer systems [and] by continuing our coordination efforts that we currently have.”

-Hipski said that the tri-county council holds quarterly meetings with local transit providers to discuss issues and improve coordination among them.
+Hipski said the tri-county council holds quarterly meetings with local transit providers to discuss issues and improve coordination.

 “I think we are moving in a good direction in terms of [developing] a regional sense of helping each other out,” Hipski said.
 “That’s strong.”